Thursday 19 February 2015

 Tuesday 23rd December 2014

 It was an amazing sight, but after only a couple of pictures my camera decided that it had gotten too wet and stopped working.
-Eventually I left the waterfall and rather than following a rough path that keeps beside the river I took a great path that diagonally climbs the wooded hillside below Gowder Crag.
-After climbing past the crag the path became a little vague and I had difficulty deciding on the correct route to take, but in the end I decided to follow the river upstream until eventually I reached a clear path that I recognized from a previous walk that I did at this time of the year.
+Eventually I left the waterfall and rather than following a rough path that keeps beside the river I took to a great path that climbs diagonally across the wooded hillside below Gowder Crag.
+After climbing past the crag the path became a little vague and I had difficulty deciding on the correct route to take, but in the end I decided to follow the river upstream until eventually I reached a clear path that I recognized from a previous walk I did at this time of the year.
 I turned left along this excellent path through woodland that eventually brought me onto the Watendlath Road not far from Surprise View, but the surprise for me was that there was no view.
-There is a sudden opening beside the road in the hillside giving an extensive view across Derwent Water, but in the poor weather all that I could see was rain and mist.
+A sudden opening beside the road gives an extensive view across Derwent Water, but in the poor weather all I could see was rain and mist.
 At Ashness Bridge (no view there either) I came off the road onto a path that soon led to a gate.

-Beyond the gate the path splits with the higher path going up to Walla Crag, which is the route that I took five years ago in the snow and momentarily considered taking this path now, but in the end I took the lower path that I had never been on before.
+Beyond the gate the path splits with the higher path going up to Walla Crag, which is the route I took five years ago in the snow and momentarily I considered taking this path now, but in the end I took the lower path that I had never been on before.
 This was a delightful path that keep to a level through bracken before entering a young natural wood filled with all sorts of plants that must make it a wonderful place to walk in the spring when wild flowers are in abundance.
-The imposing sight of Falcon Crag looming above me added to the pleasure that I had on this path that now must be a target for me to make a return visit before too long.
-Eventually I reached Cat Gill on the edge of Great Wood, but on entering the wood I found it to be poor in comparison to that below Falcon Crag, and even dare I say having a whiff of the plantation.
+The imposing sight of Falcon Crag looming above me added to the pleasure on this path that must now be a target for a return visit before too long.
+Eventually I reached Cat Gill on the edge of Great Wood, but on entering the wood I found it to be poor in comparison to the scenery below Falcon Crag, and even dare I say having a whiff of the plantation.

-After a short descent the path split with a barrier and a muddy track on one side and a better track that steeply climbed the hillside to the right.
-Unsure of the correct route to take I took the better track steeply up the hillside below Walla Crag, so it wasn’t until I was thoroughly cooked in my waterproofs and the path had levelled that I realised that I had taken the right route through Great Wood.
-Eventually I reached the far side of the wood where a narrow path took me out of the wood to the side of Brockle Beck and the usual route from Keswick to Walla Crag.
-This water-filled path brought me steeply down to the edge of Keswick by mid-afternoon, which would normally have been annoying, but in this weather I wasn’t bothered.
-This was a curiously satisfying walk despite the fact that I never went up to the top of any hill or fell during the course of the walk.
-This is testament to the fact that even when the weather is bad in the Lake District there are so many great paths around you don’t need to climb a fell to have a great walk.
+After a short descent the path split with a barrier and a muddy track on one side and a better track that climbed steeply up the hillside to the right.
+Unsure of the correct route to take I took the better track steeply up the hillside below Walla Crag, so it wasn’t long until I was thoroughly cooked in my waterproofs but when the path had levelled I realised that I had taken the right route through Great Wood.
+Eventually I reached the far side a narrow path took me out of the wood and to the side of Brockle Beck onto the usual route from Keswick to Walla Crag.
+This water-filled path brought me steeply down to the edge of Keswick by mid-afternoon, which would normally have been annoyingly early, but in this weather I wasn’t bothered.
+This was a curiously satisfying walk despite the fact that I never went up to the top of any hill or fell during the course of the walk, which is testament to the fact that even when the weather is bad in the Lake District there are so many great paths you don’t need to climb a fell to have a great walk.

 No comments: